Proto:Daikatana (Windows)/Milestone 2

 Milestone 2 is a prototype version of Daikatana compiled on August 27, 1997.
 This version is based on the Quake engine instead of the Quake 2 engine, which the final game uses.
 Based on the name and the letter written by John Romero that is included with the files, it seems that this build was intended to be a status update of how the game was going.

 The prototype itself is a very interesting snapshot of the game’s development before the move to the Quake 2 engine.
-Even though it was made almost three years before the final game came out, many parts of the final game are already present here, though they underwent several refinements.
-It also has quite a few level design elements that made it into the final game, with changes involving proportions and minor details such as changing the shape of pillars or lampposts.
-In fact, some of the levels in this prototype are merely simplified versions of the levels seen in the final game.
+Even though it was made almost three years before the final game came out, many parts of the final are already present here, though they underwent several refinements.
+It also has quite a few level design elements that made it into the final, with changes involving proportions and minor details such as changing the shape of pillars or lampposts.
+In fact, some of the levels in this build are merely simplified versions of the levels seen in the final game.

 Several years before Milestone 2 was released to the public, a stripped-down version of it called the Pre-Alpha was released.
 This version only has E1M3 and E2M3 as playable levels, making it impossible to see most of the content in Episodes 3 and 4 without hex-editing.
 It was presented as being from early in the game’s development, but the August 1997 dating of the executable shows that this is not the case.
 It’s likely it was compiled for another reason, with Milestone 2 coming a few days later.

-The prototype is filled to the brim with rough drafts of the final weapons.
+Filled to the brim with rough drafts of the final weapons.

 Surprisingly, almost all of the final characters are here.